JONSASSE/432-2018/slides/class25/README.md

 - Focused on everything in the class
 - Some kind of an Intro to R course is extremely beneficial before starting 431-432
 - Helping them find their data right from the start of the course may ease their burden.
+- Get R, RStudio installed, and start working with R as soon as possible.
+Time and effort is the only thing that helps when it comes to computer Languages.
+Start with Markdown right away, and soon, at least working with git within RStudio.
+Roger Peng has a good intro courses in coursera.
+Jeff Leek also has 2 courses called statistics boot camp that would be good to get the stats frame of mind going.
+- Expect a lot of work outside of class and start projects/assignments early.
+- If you intend to take both courses, make sure you take Dr. Love's section of 431
+- Have a basic understanding of R will help.

 ### What question(s) about the course are uppermost in your mind now?